 What replaced the microFIT program in Ontario?

 The microFIT feed-in tariff program ended in 2017.
 It was replaced by Ontario's net metering program, which provides retail-rate credits for excess solar production rather than premium payments.
-While less lucrative than microFIT, net metering combined with the federal 30% tax credit still provides strong solar economics.
+While less lucrative than microFIT, net metering combined with the provincial Home Renovation Savings Program still provides strong solar economics.

 Ready to Go Solar in Ontario?